FamilyKeeper Review 2026: Is the App Enough To Protect Your Kids?

 FamilyKeeper features

 FamilyKeeper provides a set of core features designed to help parents manage their children’s online activity.
-While the app lacks some of the bells and whistles found in higher-end parental control apps, it performs fairly with what it offers.
+While the app lacks some of the bells and whistles found in higher-end parental control apps, most notably remote lock, it performs fairly well with what it offers.

 Some of the features FamilyKeeper offers are: